mattjw/sparkql/CONTRIBUTING.md

 Coverage reports are uploaded to `codecov.io` [here](https://codecov.io/gh/mattjw/sparkql).
 The `test` task generates coverage reports to the `reports` directory.
-CI will deposit built reports on CI, and also upload them to `codecov.io`.
+CI will record coverage reports, and also upload them to `codecov.io`.
 The badge is configured [here](https://codecov.io/gh/mattjw/sparkql/settings/badge).